-There are five military branches: The Army, Navy, Air Force, Marine Corps, and Coast Guard.
+There are five military branches: Army, Navy, Air Force, Marine Corps, and Coast Guard.
 Three of these military departments are headed by the Department of Defense: The Department of the Army, the Department of the Air Force, and the Department of the Navy.
 The Marine Corp falls under the command of the Department of the Navy and the Coast Guard falls under the command of the Department of Homeland Defense.

 Each service has both an active and a part time reserve component, and each service branch has their own unique missions and job offerings.
 In order to determine which branch could be a right fit for you, first you need to identify what Service Area of Operation - air, sea, or land- you are interested in.
 If you need more specific information regarding the military branches, you can contact the local branches or speak with your counselor.
+The ASVAB (Armed Services Vocational Aptitude Battery) test is given yearly in the fall at Morton High School.